Symptoms and treatment of colon cancer in dogs

 Treatment of leiomyosarcomas

-Leiomyosarcomas are usually treated with surgery to remove the tumor.
-Chemotherapy may follow as supportive treatment, although its effectiveness is limited.
-The prognosis depends heavily on the complete removal of the tumor and the absence of metastases.
+Leiomyosarcomas are usually treated surgically to remove the tumor.
+Chemotherapy may follow as an adjunct treatment, although its effectiveness is limited.
+The prognosis depends heavily on complete tumor removal and the absence of metastases.

 Gastrointestinal stromal tumors (GISTs)